ChrisW09/citi_bike_user_prediction/README.md

 2. Once the Jupyter Notebook opens, you can run the Notebook and make appropriate changes.

+3. Inorder to load the [model]() provided in the repository, you can use the code present in [Instructions.pdf](https://github.com/sriganeshlokesh/kdd_project_team_10/blob/master/Instructions.pdf) to load the model and start making predictions on new data.

 ### CRISP-DM Model

 #### 1. Installation: